How do I arrange for admission at Beethoven Recovery Centre?

 - Skills for handling of conflict, stress, burn-out etc.

 Groups are divided into theoretical groups and groups that are more practical.
 Arts and crafts are presented within occupational therapy groups.
-Relaxation and Sports activities are presented within occupational therapy groups.
+Relaxation and sports activities are presented within occupational therapy groups.

 How many groups do I attend a day?

-The programme allows for two psycho-social groups, an arts and crafts group and a sport/ relaxation activity each week day.
+The programme allows for two psycho-social groups, an arts and crafts group and a sport / relaxation activity each week day.

 Do I have free time available?

-Patients are given time in between groups to relax.
+Patients are given time between groups to relax.
 At Beethoven Recovery Centre a holistic approach is followed and therefore activities such as reflection and relaxation are seen as part of recovery.
 Patients are given time for such activities in the evenings and over weekends.